NSW schools: mandatory from Term 1, 2027

 • All year levels, all classroom resources

-• Existing PDF purchasers receive $100 credit
+• Schools that previously purchased the PDF resources receive a $100 credit

 Full Implementation